ocaml/merlin/README.md

 Check that our issue database doesn't already include that problem/suggestion.
 You can click "subscribe" on issues to follow their progress and updates.

 When reporting issues, please include:

 - steps to reproduce the problem, if possible with some code triggering the issue,
 - version of the tools you are using: operating system, editor, OCaml.

 Try to be as specific as possible:

-- avoid generic phrasing such as "doesn't work", explain why it is not working (editor is freezing, you got an error message, the answer is not what was expected, ...)
+- avoid generic phrasing such as "doesn't work", explain *what* is happening (editor is freezing, you got an error message, the answer is not what was expected, ...)
-- include the content of error messages.
+- include the content of error messages if there are any.

 If it seems relevant, also include information about your development environment:

 - the Opam version and switch in use,
 - other toolchains involved (OCaml flavors, cygwin, C compiler, shell, ...),
 - how the editor was setup.

 ### Pull Requests